bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 };
 ```

-## P1: How to Verify Your Solution is Correct

-✏️ Generate the restaurant service:
+Now generate the restaurant service:

+✏️ Run

 ```shell
 ng g service restaurant/restaurant
 ```

+## P1: How to Verify Your Solution is Correct

 ✏️ Update the spec file  __src/app/restaurant/restaurant.service.spec.ts__ to be: